 World of Hyatt

 Not surprisingly, I’m also short on the 60 nights required for Globalist status in the World of Hyatt program.
 The World of Hyatt name hasn’t grown on me, but I enjoy the benefits I receive.
 As a long time Diamond and now Globalist, the 60 night threshold is just too many for a program with such a small footprint globally.
-My logic is that next year I won’t be spreading out my nights so much striving for status in 2 programs.
-So if my travel keeps up a similar pace, the 55 nights I need for Hyatt next year to requalify hopefully will be easier.
+Next year I won’t be spreading out my nights so much striving for status in 2 programs.
+If my travel keeps up a similar pace, the 55 nights I need for Hyatt next year to requalify should be easier.

 In Milwaukee where I live, there are several Hyatt options, both a somewhat dated Hyatt Regency downtown, and several Hyatt Place properties in some interior suburbs.
 This time of year all of the properties are available for $80 or less per night.
 I have a few nights booked locally to get me over the 60 night threshold for Globalist status this year.